 Whether you are skiing or snowboarding can also factor into how many days you need for a ski trip.
 Skiing is generally regarded as easier to learn but harder to master, whereas snowboarding is initially harder to learn but easier to master.
 The first two days of skiing are going to be easier on the body than the first two days of snowboarding.
 (We suggest a lot of body armor and pads for beginner snowboarders!)
 While skiing starts off easier, it has a slow building of technical skills that develop over the years.
 I have been skiing since I was a tadpole, and I am still learning.
 Tad has been snowboarding only a short time, and he is racing me down the mountain and exploring all types of terrain and obstacles already (being a fearless tween boy doesn’t hurt).

 Once snowboarding “clicks,” from overcoming psychological fears and grasping the basics of turning, beginners quickly move on to terrain parks and backcountry.
 This is especially true once they get a taste for fresh powder on a snowboard.
 Give yourself four to seven days when learning how to snowboard.
 If you can take several days to master the skills, you will be well on your way to dominating the sport.
 A two-day first snowboarding trip can be physically painful and emotionally draining.
-It will take time after the initial pains to start having fun and reap the rewards of your hard work and falls.
+It will take time after the initial pains to start having fun and reap the rewards of your hard work (and falls).
 Adding another day or two to that journey will help you end on a high note.
+Those extra days will make a difference in how you feel about the sport.
 Once it all becomes fun, you’ll be addicted and planning your next trip!

 Skiers can also gain a lot from a five- to seven-day trip, but even a three-day trip will get them on their way.
 Skiers (and snowboarders) could even break their trip into two journeys: A three-day trip followed by a four-day trip later in the season.